Learn more about our Advertising Disclosure

 • HOA rules: Make sure to check your neighborhood or community’s moving rules ahead of time to avoid any surprises on moving day.

 • State licensing: New York requires moving companies to have a license and obtain a New York Department of Transportation (NYDOT) number.
-A NYDOT license ensures your mover is in compliance with the state's safety, insurance, and operational regulations.
-Before you hire a moving company, double-check that they’re properly licensed.
+A NYDOT license ensures your mover is in compliance with the state’s safety, insurance, and operational regulations.
+Make sure your moving company has all the proper licenses before you book with them.

 • Moving permits: You won’t need a moving permit for New York, but it’s smart to look into local parking rules before your move.

-• Change of address: Submit your USPS change of address form at least a week before your move.
-You can select your official move date to ensure your mail gets forwarded to New York without a hitch.
+• Change of address: Make sure to submit your USPS change of address form at least a week before you move.
+You’ll be able to choose your official move date so your mail is forwarded to New York seamlessly.
 Get started here.

-• Moving insurance: Insurance requirements vary from state to state.
+• Moving insurance: Insurance requirements vary by state, so be sure to review the regulations where you live.
 Choose Released Value Protection for no-cost, minimal coverage from movers.
-They're responsible for a maximum of 60 cents per pound per article.
+They’re responsible for a maximum of 60 cents per pound per article.
 For comprehensive coverage, discuss alternatives with your moving company or consider a third-party insurance provider.

 Things to do in New York